 Unsalted Walnuts - you can find unsalted walnuts in the baking section of the store.
 Do not use salted walnuts which are typically found in the snacks section of a store.

 If you still have a bunch (pun absolutely intended) of overripe bananas, use them to make my Banana Chocolate Chip Pancakes!
 They use a lot of the same ingredients as these muffins.

 Muffin pan - this recipe uses a standard size muffin pan.
 You could use the jumbo size or mini size muffin pan but you'll need to adjust the baking time to accommodate for the different size muffins.

 Whisk - do not use an electric mixer for this recipe - all you need to do is gently blend the ingredients.
 A whisk works well for the blending process.

 How to Make Banana Nut Muffins

-STEP 5: Fill muffin pan cups to about 3/4 full.
-Ensure each muffin cup has an equal amount of muffin mix.
-Top with additional walnuts, if desired.
+* Ensure each muffin cup has an equal amount of batter.
+Top with additional walnuts for that bakery-style flair, if desired.